 The Public Health (Control of Disease) Act 1984 - The whole Act To issue notices on behalf of Burnley Borough Council under regulation 9 and schedules 3 and 4 of the Public Health (Infectious Disease) Regulations 1988 Health and Social Care Act 2008 32.
 Animal Welfare: The Zoo Licensing Act 1981 The Zoo Licensing Act 1981 (Amendment) (England & Wales) Regs 2002 33.
 Health & Safety at Work The Health & Safety at Work etc Act 1974 & associated Regulations The Environment Act 1995 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts I and II of the Act Cooling Towers & Evaporative Condensers (Regulations) 1992 Sunbeds (Regulation) Act 2010 34.
-Gambling Act 2005 Local Government (Miscellaneous Provisions) Act 1982 s 2,8,7 and 12 Vehicle (crime) Act 2001 Criminal Justice and Police Act 2001 House to House collections Act 1939.
+Licensing Gambling Act 2005 Local Government (Miscellaneous Provisions) Act 1982 s 2,8,7 and 12 Vehicle (crime) Act 2001 Criminal Justice and Police Act 2001 House to House collections Act 1939.
 Sect.
 2 Scrap Metal Dealers Act 2013 35.
-Miscellaneous The Sunday Trading Act 1994 - Duty to enforce the Act contained at Schedule 2 The Public Health Act 1936 - The whole Act The Building Act 1984 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts 1.11, Ill and IV The Prevention of Damage by Pests Act 1949 - The whole Act The Public Health Act 1961 - In so far as Burnley Borough Council is the enforcing authority as detailed in Part I of the Act The Local Government (Miscellaneous Provisions) Act 1982 - Part VIII, Section 3 and Schedule 4 part XI The Regulatory Reform (Fire Safety Order 2000) Article 45 duty to consult enforcing Authority
+Miscellaneous The Sunday Trading Act 1994 - Duty to enforce the Act contained at Schedule 2 The Public Health Act 1936 - The whole Act The Building Act 1984 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts 1.11, III and IV The Prevention of Damage by Pests Act 1949 - The whole Act The Public Health Act 1961 - In so far as Burnley Borough Council is the enforcing authority as detailed in Parts 1.14, III and IV The Public Health Act 1961 - In so far as Burnley Borough Council is the enforcing authority as detailed in Part I of the Act The Local Government (Miscellaneous Provisions) Act 1982 - Part VIII, Section 3 and Schedule 4 part XI The Regulatory Reform (Fire Safety Order 2000) Article 45 duty to consult enforcing Authority